 The best job title I’ve been able to come up with so far, is a ‘parallel entrepreneur and development manager’.
-Essentially I’m involved in a number of different things, and I keep very busy helping make things better.
+Essentially I’ve been involved in a number of different things, and I like keeping busy helping make things better.

-Currently, my main business interests are as follows:
+Currently, my more recent business interests are as follows:

 It has been something I’ve been working towards for years, hence the strangely wide diversity of skill sets and interests.

 I’ve been in/on a few media, but have not yet done as much as I intended.
 So do get in contact if you’re aware of an opportunity I may be a good fit.